 How does online counselling work?

-I offer online counselling sessions via Zoom, one hour long and usually weekly.
-I start with a 15-minute free introductory call (on Zoom) which can help consider if we work together and means you can ask any questions and see how you feel.
+I offer online counselling sessions via Zoom, which are one hour long and usually weekly.
+I start with a 15-minute free introductory call (also on Zoom) which can help consider if we work together and means you can ask any questions and see how you feel.

 Once we’ve decided to work together, I’ll send you a contract and pre-counselling form for you to fill out before our first session.
 I’ll send a payment link approximately two days before the session, which is an easy way to pay without having to share bank details between us.